jlousnhd/TIMA/README.md

 Running Instructions
 --------------------
-Ensure that Express.js, React.js and MongoDB are installed in the current
+Ensure that Express.js, React.js and MongoDB and the WebSocket library are installed in the current directory:
-directory:

-    npm install express react mongodb
+    npm install express react mongodb ws

 Next, run the app: